v1kt0r1337/blockchain-votesystem/README.md

 ```sh
 $ ADDRESS=yourWalletAddress PASSWORD=yourWalletPassword node src/backend/server.js
 ```
-Alternatively you can modify config/dev.json or config/prod.json and replace address and password there and run one of the following command:
+Alternatively you can modify the files config/dev.json or config/prod.json and replace address and password there and run one of the following command:
 ```sh
 $ npm run start:prod